 The endocrine system is a network of glands and organs that produce, store, and secrete hormones.
 These hormones are very important for a woman’s health especially during the years when she might become pregnant.
 Sometimes called “the change,” menopause is the time, around age 50, when a woman’s ovaries produce fewer hormones and she stops having a monthly period.
 Menopause takes place gradually over four or five years.
 A woman may experience a number of uncomfortable symptoms during this time, including vaginal dryness.

 What is vaginal atrophy?

-Vaginal atrophy, also called VVA or vulvovaginal atrophy, is a condition in which the lining of the vagina becomes thinner and drier.
-This condition is also called genito urinary syndrome of menopause (GMS).
-It can lead to a number of vaginal and urinary tract problems, especially for older women during and after menopause.
+Vaginal atrophy (also referred to as vulvovaginal atrophy, urogenital atrophy, or atrophic vaginitis) is a condition in which the lining of the vagina becomes thinner and drier.
+This condition can lead to vaginal and urinary tract problems.

 A drop in estrogen, a female sex hormone, causes the vagina to become dryer and more fragile.
 This is the leading cause of vaginal atrophy.
 A drop in estrogen levels may occur:

 - During perimenopause (the years leading up to menopause)

 - After surgical removal of both ovaries